Checking OCD in Children

 - In Relationships: Repeatedly asking parents or teachers for reassurance if they are worthy of life or are they a bad child.

-Why Early Paediatric OCD Treatment Without Medicine is Important in Checking OCD in Children
+Why Early Paediatric OCD Treatment Without Medicine is Important

 Without early intervention, checking and rechecking rituals can become deeply ingrained habits.
 These rituals not only waste time but also reduce a child’s ability to focus, learn, and grow with confidence.